auraphp/Aura.Framework_Demo/README.md

 Aura.Demo
 =========

-"Hello World" demos for Aura.
+"Hello World" demos for Aura; because this is a demo of the framework, it depends on the `Aura.Framework` package.